Hot Cognition

 In dialectical behavior therapy, a key skill taught is acting from the wise mind.
 According to this therapy, there are three minds. the emotional mind, the rational mind, and the wise mind.
 The emotional mind refers to hot cognitions.
 The rational mind is the foundation of logical thought or cold cognition.
 And the wise mind is a healthy blend of the two.

 REBT also refers to warm cognitions, blending of the cold and hot.
-Albert Ellis explains the differences, “thus, ‘This is a table’ is a cool cognition since it merely describes a table.
-‘I like this table’ or ‘I dislike this table’ is a warm cognition.
+Albert Ellis explains the differences, “Thus, ‘This is a table’ is a cool cognition since it merely describes a table.
+‘I like this table or ‘I dislike this table’ is a warm cognition.
 Finally, ‘This is the worst table that ever existed and I hope it blows up!’ or ‘This is the best table that ever existed and I can’t live without it!’ are hot cognitions” (Ellis, 2002, p.
 133).

 Richard M. Sorrentino and E. Tory Higgins take a different perspective on warm cognitions, suggesting all our cognitions are warm.
-They wrote, “it is not simply that cognition leads to motivation and motivation leads to cognition.
+They wrote, “It is not simply that cognition leads to motivation and motivation leads to cognition.
 Rather, each is a property or facet of the other.
 They are synergistic in that they operate together to produce combined effects.”
-They continue, “what we are saying, then, is that whatever determines behavior is neither hot nor cold — it is warm” (Sorrentino & Higgins, 1986, p.
+They continue, “What we are saying, then, is that whatever determines behavior is neither hot nor cold — it is warm” (Sorrentino & Higgins, 1986, p.
 8).

 Hot Cognitions Continuum.
 Psychology Fanatic image.